difx/difx/CONTRIBUTION.md

 DiFX using the gitflow workflow.
 Gitflow is a legacy Git workflow that was originally a disruptive and novel strategy for managing Git branches, and DiFX repo will hold two main branches with an infinite lifetime name main and dev.

-In the git flow workflow, there are five different branch types:
+In the gitflow workflow, there are five different branch types:

-- main : contain production-ready code, can be tagged at various commits in order to signify different versions or releases of the code, and other branches will be merged into the main branch after they have been sufficiently vetted and tested
+- main : contains production-ready code, can be tagged at various commits to signify different versions or releases of the code, and other branches will be merged into the main branch after they have been sufficiently vetted and tested
-- dev : contain pre-production code with newly developed features which are in process of being tested
+- dev : contains pre-production code with newly developed features that are in the process of being tested
-- feature : most command type, we should start a feature branch off the dev branch, and then merge changes back into dev branch when the features is completed and properly reviewed
+- feature: most common type, we should start a feature branch off the dev branch, and then merge changes back into dev branch when the features are completed and properly reviewed
-- release : preparing new production releases.
-Typically, the work being performed on release branches concerns finishing touches and minor bugs specific to releasing new code, with code that should be addressed separately from the main develop branch.
-And remember large new features is strictly prohibited.
+- release: preparing new production releases.
+Typically, the work being performed on release branches concerns finishing touches and minor bugs specific to releasing new code, with code that should be addressed separately from the main development branch.
+And remember large new features are strictly prohibited.
-- hotfix : used to quickly address necessary changes in your main branch.
-The base of the hotfix branch should be your main branch and should be merged back into both the main and dev branches.
+- hotfix: used to quickly address necessary changes in the main branch.
+The base of the hotfix branch should be the main branch and should then be merged back into both the main and dev branches.
 Merging the changes from your hotfix branch back into the develop branch is critical to ensure the fix persists the next time the main branch is released.

-Then each time you want to make a contribution, follow these steps:
+Each time you want to contribute, please follow these steps:

 ### Feature branch:

-> Never working in the 'main' branch!!, PR will not accept from main branch for feature branch.
+> Never working in the 'main' branch!!, PR will not be accepted to main branch from a feature branch.

 ```bash
 $ git checkout -b feature-xxx dev